How Does a Sales Funnel Work?

 Again, some companies may combine or skip any of the abovementioned stages to best fit their business’ sale cycle.

-While this may seem like a complete, thorough process in getting a passive lead to become a converting, paying customer, there is one key step that is missing.
+While this may seem like a complete, thorough process in getting a passive lead to become a converting, paying customer, there is one key sales funnel stage that is missing.

 The Stage You’re Missing: Revive Dead Leads